Exclusive - Why a U.S. company’s chairman threw support behind Prophet Mohammad cartoon event

 “It was a terrorist attack on the American way of life,” says Shillman, who says he isn’t anti-Muslim.

-Shillman said he remains a director of the David Horowitz Freedom Center, whose Jihad Watch website helped organise the cartoon event in a Dallas suburb with activist Pamela Geller’s American Freedom Defense Initiative.
+Shillman said he remains a director of the David Horowitz Freedom Center, whose Jihad Watch website helped organizer the cartoon event in a Dallas suburb with activist Pamela Geller’s American Freedom Defense Initiative.

 The Southern Poverty Law Center (SPLC), which tracks what it describes as extremist groups, has called the Freedom Center’s founder, the right-wing commentator David Horowitz, "the godfather of the anti-Muslim Movement."
 The Freedom Center says it “combats the efforts of the radical left and its Islamist allies to destroy American values.”